patrikkarlsson72/software-scope/docs/VF-Log-Viewer-Guide.md

 1. **Adjust Size Limit**: Increase the maximum file size in settings
 2. **Use External Editor**: Click the external editor button for very large files
 3. **Check File Size**: Verify the file isn't corrupted or unusually large

+#### Mouse Wheel Scrolling Issues
+1. **Nested Modal Context**: Mouse wheel scrolling is now fully supported in all contexts
+2. **Scrollbar Alternative**: If mouse wheel doesn't work, use the scrollbar on the right side
+3. **Browser Compatibility**: Ensure you're using a modern browser with mouse wheel support
+4. **Refresh**: Try refreshing the log viewer if scrolling seems unresponsive

 ### Error Messages